gsdu8g9/Cyphon/README.md

 # Cyphon

-Low Bandwidth DoS tool written for Mac OS X based on RSnake's Slow Loris.
+Low Bandwidth DoS (Denial of Service) tool written for Mac OS X based on RSnake's Slow Loris.

-I decided to code an executable OSX versionfor Mac OS users as there isn't any server load testers out there for the Mac OS.
+I decided to code an executable OSX version for Mac OS users as there isn't any server load testers out there for the Mac OS.

 https://en.wikipedia.org/wiki/Slowloris_(computer_security)